-The insurance subsidiaries invest mainly in corporate bonds, which are normally readily convertible into cash, so AIL holds relatively small amounts of cash.
+The insurance subsidiaries invest mainly in highly rated corporate and government bonds, which are normally readily convertible into cash, so AIL holds relatively small amounts of cash.
 It accepts the risk that during times of stress, there may be market value losses realised by liquidating bonds.